NimaMohseni/Morphometric-Analysis/README.md

 It should be noted that this function would also automatically run the `post_process()` function at its end.

+The `post_process()` can reduce the data set and remove certain groups.
+The reason for this could be that one might want to perform a classification task and for any possible reason they might not want to include a group as a refrence.

 ## Examples

 ```python
 prpca = procpca(df)
 dataf, datag, ind, name, data = prpca.read('without papio cynocephalus_8_remains.txt')
 ```

 ## Dependencies